HIGH-TECH LABCOURSES

 LABCOURSES

-Granular media: experimental and numerical analysis of the behaviour
+Granular media: experimental and DIC analysis

 The purpose of this lab course is to give Master students the opportunity to discover high-tech tools and up-to-date methods that are used to study the complex mechanical processes involved in the deformation of granular materials.